Hughes89/portfolio/README.md

 ## Instructions

 Fork and clone repo
-`npm install`
+- `npm install`
-`npm run build`
+- `npm run build`
-  - This will create the dist folder containing the app.js and styles.css for the index to use.
+  - This will create the dist folder containing the app.js and styles.css for the index.html to use.

 ### Development